gishsi/axolog/README.md

       -h, --help                         Print help
       -V, --version                      Print version

+Use `cargo doc --open` for more documentation

 # Supported features

 Just the basics:
 1. JSON output for the formatted logs
-2. You can get logs from a specific type of a log: main, info, debug, warn, error, fatal, main-info, main-debug, main-error, main-warn (I will add more as I see them, but some are generated per server without a way of predicting them that's clear to me now, e.g. pool-3-thread-1/DEBUG)
+2. You can get logs from a specific type of a log: main, info, debug, warn, error, fatal, main-info, main-debug, main-error, main-warn (I will add more as I find them, but some are generated per server without a way of predicting them, e.g. pool-3-thread-1/DEBUG)

 # Roadmap

-- better visual of the output log when the description has some newlines
+- better visual of the output log
-- more types
 - other filetypes for output, e.g. CVS